 Conclusion

-CNC machining has significant advantages over additive processes in many aspects, including high precision, diverse material options, excellent surface finishes, batch production efficiency, the ability to process complex geometries, machining speed and cost-effectiveness, and consistent production performance and quality control, etc. These advantages make CNC processing still occupy an important position in modern manufacturing.
+CNC machining offers advantages over additive processes in precision, material variety, surface finish, batch production efficiency, complex geometry handling, speed, cost-effectiveness, and consistent quality control.
+These advantages make CNC processing still occupy an important position in modern manufacturing.
 Especially in scenarios that require high-quality and high-efficiency production, CNC processing is still the technology of choice for many industries.
-By combining specific cases, we can see the breadth and importance of CNC processing in practical applications, providing manufacturers with reliable technical support.
+CNC processing plays a crucial role in practical applications, offering manufacturers reliable technical support.